twilio/workshop/docs/dynamic_apps.rst

 Here we actually create our application.
 In the `webapp2` framework web applications are a mapping of URLs to request handler classes.
-The above mapping says "Whenever someone visits the front page of my application, process that requests using the HelloWorld request handler class".
+The above mapping says "Whenever someone visits the front page of my application, process that request using the HelloWorld request handler class".

 Your first task will be to change the message displayed in your browser.
 Open up ``main.py`` in your text editor and change the "Hello World" message on line